 I think we’re going to continue to see Vegetable of the Year, which I think is really fun.
 I think we are going to continue to see more emphasis on social, environmental, and economic responsibility, because we have to.
 That whole climate change thing is real, and we have the power to have an impact on that, literally with every event that we do.
 I think that we are going to continue to see, as we get more and more embedded in technology, a greater need for face-to-face and just those human connections.
 There are lots of things we may purchase online, but at the end of the day, when we’re doing our big life-changing purchase decisions or major decisions for the groups that we’re working with, we’re doing those based on personal relationships.

-I think that we’re going to continue to see that, even as we get into our younger and younger generations who are digital natives, that they are either going to be the ones that have no problem putting their phone down, looking somebody in the eye and being ready to have a conversation.
+I think that we’re going to continue to see that, even as we get into our younger and younger generations who are digital natives, that they are … going to be the ones that have no problem putting their phones down, looking somebody in the eye, and being ready to have a conversation.

 At PCMA EduCon